theamanpuri/ClickMinds-My-Solution/README.md

 /******************************************************************************

+Question :-

+Write your explanation about you understanding of this problem and then write code

 Answer :-

 I have understood this problem excellently.
 Well, in this problem, its clear that marks less than 28 would be